lombocska/blog/_posts/2018-11-28-women-in-tech.md

-To cut a long story short, I am quite grateful for the opportunity to my [company](https://www.falcon.io/) to support events like this and leave my to be myself freely.
+To cut a long story short, I am quite grateful for the opportunity to my [company](https://www.falcon.io/) to support events like this and pull out all the stops.

 Funny fact, that from Amsterdam I couldn't come back home since I "had" to go to the Falcon XMas party to Copenhagen.